Egypt to face pain before gain after massive currency devaluation

 Corporate executives say they will finally be able to make investment decisions based on a transparent, predictable currency market run by banks, rather than an opaque black market in dollars that swung wildly amid profiteering and speculation.

 "Before, I used to say we were moving in the dark.
 We couldn't see because the situation was so blurred.
-Now at least we have the lights turned on," Hani Berzi, chairman of Edita Food Industries (EFID.CA), told Reuters.
+Now at least we have the lights turned on," Hani Berzi, chairman of Edita Food Industries, told Reuters.

 Despite Egypt's history of street protests since 2011, there is no indication so far that the devaluation will cause significant unrest, and many ordinary Egyptians say they understand the move was inevitable.

-Earlier calls for protests on Friday have not been backed by any political groups.

-"People are fed up ...
-I have five kids.
-I can't get their medicine.
-Fuel, food, drink; where can I get any of that?" said Antar Ahmed, an odd job man who can't find enough work but says he will not be taking to the streets.

-Egypt's wide range of economic problems mean the hoped-for inflows of hard currency may be slow to arrive, at least in the huge volumes required to eliminate the dollar shortage and convince investors that the pound has stabilized.
+But Egypt's other economic problems mean the hoped-for inflows of hard currency may be slow to arrive, at least in the huge volumes required to eliminate the dollar shortage and convince investors that the pound has stabilised.

 Red tape, a sluggish bureaucracy and primitive regulation continue to deter foreign investment.
 The cabinet is expected this month to consider a draft investment law tackling these obstacles, but it could take months to start having an impact.